taynaramos/confusion/README.md

 ### How to use

-YOu can execute the project with [npm](https://docs.npmjs.com/cli/init):
+You can execute the project with [npm](https://docs.npmjs.com/cli/init):

 ```bash
 npm install